 There will be a small gash where you removed the bone.
 It does not affect the cooking time or quality, but it may affect presentation just a little.
 If you want, you can present the salmon with that side down.

-What happens if you eat salmon bones ?
+Can you eat salmon bones ?

 If you do happen to eat salmon bones and haven’t noticed, chances are you’re going to be fine.
 The pin bones are thin, soft, and flexible and will eventually be digested by your stomach acid.
 If you don’t feel anything stuck in your throat, or hurting somewhere, it’s likely already in the stomach and being digested.

 A lodged pin bone can be helped along the way with a small piece of bread, to push it down into the stomach.
-However if you’re experiencing any sort of pain or discomfort, go see a doctor and they will help remove the bone.
+However, if you’re experiencing any sort of pain or discomfort, go see a doctor and they will help remove the bone.
 Pin bones are soft, so they should pose no real problem.

 What’s the white stuff in salmon ?